ScottyLabs/cmumaps/README.md

 If you aren't allowed to commit, try the following:

-1. `bun run check` and fix the errors.
-2. Make sure you are using a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/).
+1. Make sure you are using a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/).
+2. Run `bun run check` and try to fix the errors.
+3. Try running `bun install` and `bun run check` again.